nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 2. If the inputs are valid, an `AppointmentCommand` is created and then executed, otherwise an exception is thrown.
 3. The `Snifftasks` class then adds the appointment to the list of current appointments.

+#### Editing Appointments
+1. The `UI` class reads in the input from the user and then parses them depending on the starting initial of UID in the `Parser` for each appointment.
+2. If the inputs are valid, and the UID exists (it is an existing appointment), the appointment is removed by `Remove Command` and then `AppointmentCommand` is created and then executed, otherwise an exception is thrown.
+3. The `Snifftasks` class then edits the appointment to the list of current appointments.

 ##### UID Generation

 The UID is generated to produce a 10 character string representing the Appointment ID tagged to each appointment.